gestimation/cifmodeling/README.md

   `"proportional-competing-risk"`).
 - `time.point` — specifies time points at which the exposure effect is evaluated.
 Required for `"competing-risk"` and `"survival"` outcomes.
-- `strata` — specifies the stratification variable used to adjust for dependent censoring.
+- `strata` — specifies the stratification variable used for the IPCW adjustment for dependent censoring.

 **Return**